ccenyo/DSM4J/README.md

 ##Integration tests

-Most of the tests need an actual synology Nas.
+Most of the tests need an actual Synology Nas.
-Make sure you have the synology in the same network as your server, or set a DDNS to access your synology easily from internet.
+Make sure you have the Synology in the same network as your server, or set a DDNS to access your synology easily from internet.
 Look at this official tutorial : [How to make Synology NAS accessible over the Internet](https://www.synology.com/en-global/knowledgebase/DSM/tutorial/Network/How_to_make_Synology_NAS_accessible_over_the_Internet)
 Don't forget to use the firewall to restrict unknown ip from accessing your portal.

 you have to define an environment file  in your resource folder``env.properties`` in which you have to put this lines :